Trees on my Property

 State Environmental Clearing Regulations

-It is important to remember that the Tree Preservation and Planting Clause in our Town Planning Scheme does not negate the need for you to consider relevant state government clearing legislation.
+It is important to remember that the vegetation preservation and removal clauses in our Local Planning Scheme does not negate the need for you to consider relevant state government clearing legislation.

 The Department of Water and Environmental Regulation (DWER) administers the clearing provisions of the Environmental Protection Act 1986.